-We next investigated the scope of the aromatic amines in this new asymmetric carboamination reaction (Table 3).
+Next, we investigated the scope of the aromatic amines in this new asymmetric carboamination reaction (Table 3).
 A variety of arylamines proceeded smoothly to give the desired products 28-40 in moderate to excellent yields with good ee.
-With regards to potentially reactive functional groups, many functionalities, such as halogen (28-30), trifluoromethyl (31-33), cyano (32 and 35), nitro (33, 37-39), ester (36), and sulfone (40) at the para or meta positions of the aryl rings were left unscathed under the standard conditions.
-N-heterocycles are key structural units in many drugs and biologically interesting molecules.
-We were pleased to find that a gamut of strongly coordinating N-heterocycles, including quinoxaline (41), pyridine (42), pyrimidine (43 and 44), and pyrazine (45) were viable amine substrates to yield the desired products with 87-94% ee.
+With regards to potentially reactive functional groups, many functionalities such as halogen (28-30), trifluoromethyl (31-33), cyano (32 and 35), nitro (33, 37-39), ester (36), and sulfone (40) at the para or meta positions of the aryl rings were left unscathed under the standard conditions.
+Since N-heterocycles are key structural units in many drugs and biologically interesting

+DOI: 10.31635/ccschem.024.202404389 Citation: CCS Chem.
+2024, 6, 2652-2661 Link to VoR: https://doi.org/10.31635/ccschem.024.202404389 molecules, we were pleased to find that a gamut of strongly coordinating N-heterocycles, including quinoxaline (41), pyridine (42), pyrimidine (43 and 44), and pyrazine (45) were viable amine substrates, yielding the desired products with 87-94% ee.
 Unfortunately, aniline and p-toluidine only gave rise to the desired products 46 and 47 with low ee, while aliphatic amine failed to afford the desired product 48.
 The subsequent evaluation of radical precursors further showcased the reaction diversity.
-For example, primary benzyl bromides with either electron-donating, neutral, or -withdrawing groups on the aryl ring were suitable for the reaction to provide 49-51 in moderate to good yields with excellent ee.
-Besides, 2-(bromomethyl)naphthalene was also a viable substrate, giving rise to 52 in 68% yield with 94% ee.
-Considering the versatility of alkynes as synthons for various C(sp/sp)-based functionalities, we examined the performance of propargyl bromide.
-Our finding revealed that it serves as a good radical precursor, leading to the formation of 53 in 63% yield with 94% ee.
-The subsequent investigation led us to identify that tertiary alkyl bromide was also compatible with the reaction.
-Interetingly, a pyrrolidone analogue 54 was obtained using $BrCF_2CO_2Et$ as radical precursor.
+For example, primary benzyl bromides with either electron-donating, -neutral, or -withdrawing groups on the aryl ring were suitable for the reaction, providing 49-51 in moderate to good yields with excellent ee.
+Besides, 2-(bromomethyl)naphthalene was a viable substrate, giving rise to 52 in 68% yield with 94% ee.
+Considering the versatility of alkynes as synthons for various C(sp2/sp3)-based functionalities, we examined the performance of propargyl bromide.
+Our finding revealed that it served as a good radical precursor, leading to the formation of 53 in 63% yield with 94% ee.
+Subsequent investigation led us to identify that a tertiary alkyl bromide was also compatible with the reaction.
+Interestingly, a pyrrolidone analog 54 was obtained using BrCF2CO2Et as the radical precursor.
 Bulkier radical precursor $BrC(Me)(CO_2Me)2$ yielded 55 in only moderate yield with 86% ee.
 Notably, the direct cross-coupling of alkyl halides with amines led to low yields of 50 and 55.
-Based on the above results, we found that less sterically crowded primary alkyl halides generally afforded the desired products with high yields and sterically crowded ones generally gave the products with low yield.
-In addition, we also found that Togni reagent II was suitable for the transformation to afford the pharmaceutically relevant CF3-containing product 56 with good ee.
-The scope of radical precursors is not limited to carbon-centered ones, and sulfonyl chlorides were also applicable to this transformation, furnishing the alkene sulfonylamination products 57-60 in moderate to good yields with 87-96% ee.
-The absolute configuration of 57 was determined to be R by X-ray analysis (Figure S1 in the Supporting Information) and those of other products were assigned by analogy.
-These results highlight the extensive diversity within arylamines and radical precursors.
+Based on the above results, we inferred that less sterically crowded primary alkyl halides generally afforded the desired products with high yields and sterically crowded ones generally gave the products with low yields.
+In addition, we found that Togni reagent II87 was suitable for the transformation to afford the pharmaceutically relevant CF3-containing product 56 with good ee.
+The scope of radical precursors was not limited to carboncentered ones; sulfonyl chlorides were also applicable to this transformation, furnishing the alkene sulfonylamination products 57-60 in moderate to good yields with 87-96% ee.
+The absolute configuration of 57 was determined to be R by X-ray analysis (Supporting Information Figure S1) and those of other products were assigned by analogy.
+These results highlighted the extensive diversity within arylamines and radical precursors.